Why has my balance increased?

 Missed payments and mortgage accounts in arrears

-If you have missed any of your mortgage payments, in part or in full, the interest that has been charged is calculated on the total balance outstanding which includes these missed payments, and any fees that may have been charged to the account.
+If you have missed any of your mortgage payments, in part or in full, the interest that has been added is calculated on the total balance outstanding which includes these missed payments, and any fees that may have been charged to the account.